 By now you will know the importance of US census records and how they can help you build your family tree.
 They can also tell your ancestors’ story if you look a little closer between the lines.

-Due to privacy laws you will not have access to the most recent census records.
-There is in fact a 72 year wait, which means that the most current record is the 1940 census records.
+Due to privacy laws, you will not have access to the most recent census records.
+There is a 72-year wait, which means that the most current record is the 1940 census records.

 So, for the family historian in Britain, the most recent records available are the 1911 census records.
 They will have to wait until 2021 to get access to the 1921 census records.

 Unfortunately, a large portion of the 1890 census was destroyed by fire in 1921.
 Sadly only a few fragments of this census year remain.

 What Information Can I Find In These Records?

 As I have pointed out you can learn who your ancestors were and their siblings.
 And then from this, you can start to build your family tree.